kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 - `kyma-project`, you do not need to add a new entry to the Prow `config.yaml` file as the branch protection is already defined for [all repositories](https://github.com/kyma-project/test-infra/blob/main/prow/config.yaml#L380) within this organization.
 The only exception is if you want to specify additional rules that are not handled by Prow.
 - `kyma-incubator`, add a new repository entry to the Prow `config.yaml` file, under **branch-protection.orgs.kyma-incubator.repos**.

-## Update CLA assistant configuration
+## Update CLA Assistant Configuration

 Ask a [kyma-project owner](https://github.com/orgs/kyma-project/people) to:
 - Add the newly created repository to the [Contributor License Agreement](https://cla-assistant.io/) (CLA).
 - Add the `kyma-bot` username to be exempt from signing the CLA.

-## Enable Markdown link check
+## Enable Markdown Link Check

 The `/kyma-project` repositories in GitHub use [Markdown link check](https://github.com/tcort/markdown-link-check) to check their Markdown files for broken links.
 Configuration and maintenance of the Markdown link check tool is the responsibility of a repository owner.